-In this post, I take a look some of the items a Rat can chew through.
-Because once you know, you can arm yourself and prevent a home Rat invasion!
+In this post, I examine some items a rat can chew through.
+Because once you know, you can arm yourself and prevent a home rat invasion!

 What Can Rats Chew Through?

-I mentioned above that Rats need to constantly gnaw at things just to keep their teeth growth in check.
+I mentioned above that rats need to constantly gnaw at things to keep their teeth growth in check.

-If a Rat does not gnaw to keep the length of their teeth down, it will not be able to eat and will die.
+If a rat does not gnaw to keep the length of its teeth down, it will not be able to eat and will die.

-You may think that concrete is much too tough for a Rat to chew through, but you are wrong.
+You may think concrete is much too tough for a rat to chew through, but you’re mistaken.

-Keeping Rats away from your home can be a challenge, right?
-The fact that they can chew through concrete makes the challenge a whole lot harder!
+Keeping rats away from your home can be a challenge, right?
+The fact that they can chew through concrete makes the challenge much harder!